cmorrow28/pandas_challenge/README.md

 Conclusions From The Data:
 1. Independent schools scored higher overall in average scores and percentage passed in reading and maths compared to government schools.
 The data suggests that Independent schools produce higher-scoring students in maths and reading.
 2. The two lowest-performing schools (by % overall passing) had more budget allocated per student and a larger amount of students overall than the two top-performing schools.
 This indicates that a higher allocation of budget per student does not reflect high maths and reading scores.

+I tried to format my data, but the code I was using made my data into objects and then affected later code.
+I ran out of time to trouble shoot this before the deadline, but I have kept the original code as comments.